KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 The specific error is documented here: https://github.com/microsoft/azure-pipelines-tasks/issues/10387

 **Mitigation:**:
-The DevOps Engineer fixed and tested the issue by updateting the CD component.
+The DevOps Engineer fixed and tested the issue by updating the CD component.

 **Next Steps**:
 None.